 DETROIT – Henry Ford Health System has been selected as a site for Janssen Pharmaceutical Companies of Johnson & Johnson’s Phase 3 clinical research study, ENSEMBLE trial, to evaluate the safety and efficacy of the Janssen’s investigational COVID-19 vaccine candidate, JNJ-78436735, also known as Ad26.COV2.S.

 Recruiting of volunteers to participate in the vaccine trial will begin immediately.
-People interested in volunteering can find details about the trial on the Henry Ford website and sign up to volunteer here.

 The Phase 3 randomized, double-blind, placebo-controlled clinical trial is designed to evaluate the safety and efficacy of a single vaccine dose of the Janssen COVID-19 vaccine candidate versus placebo, in approximately 60,000 adults across the United States and internationally, including significant representation among study participants of people over 60 years of age.

 “We are honored to be one of only three sites in Michigan to participate in Phase 3 trials for Janssen’s COVID-19 vaccine candidate,” said Adnan Munkarah, M.D., Henry Ford Health System Executive Vice President and Chief Clinical Officer.
 “Henry Ford Health System has become a leader in treating COVID-19, as well as the study and development of potential vaccines and innovative therapeutics.
 We believe participating in this latest trial is an important part of our effort to stop this global pandemic.”